DevSallSa/ansible/README.md

 > :warning: This ansible repo is mainly for Ubuntu based system (Ubuntu, Pop_OS!, etc...).

-> It's a little Pop_OS! centric but I'll add more distro/OS later
+> For now, It's a little Pop_OS! centric but I'll add more distro/OS later

 We avoid to automate specific configuration like: